CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 * Fixed an issue where looking at a shopkeeper while using Classic controls counted as aiming at them.
 This happened because the
   `IS_PLAYER_TARGETTING_CHAR` script command, updated for Standard controls on PC, didn't previously differentiate between those control styles.
   This fix was also contributed by **Wesser**.
-* Starting a New Game would previously reset the mouse sensitivity, same as when restoring settings to defaults.
+* Starting a New Game would previously reset the mouse sensitivity, the same as when restoring settings to defaults.
 This has now been resolved.
 * In this release, I revisited the Rosenberg Audio fix, famously very the first fix made for SilentPatch.
   The results are surprising -- 12 years later, it turns out this fix **was placebo all along**!
-Contrary to a popular belief, this feature was never broken on PC after all, and all of Rosenberg's lines can be heard even without mods.
-It is possible that the perceived difference in frequency of those lines boils down to a different randomness function across platforms.
+Contrary to popular belief, this feature was never broken on PC after all, and all of Rosenberg's lines can be heard even without mods.
+The perceived difference in frequency of those lines may boil down to a different randomness function across platforms.
 Therefore, just for a good measure, together with the removal of a placebo fix, I also made this feature use a PS2 randomness function, to ensure the odds of this audio playing match the console.
 * [Ped Speech Patch](https://gtaforums.com/topic/817075-ped-speech-patch-gta-vc/){:target="_blank"} from **Sergenaur** has now been integrated into SilentPatch.